 Why would you want to build a mobile application?

 People do prefer going to a website for fetching information as search engines like Google return set of URLs for websites but that does not mean mobile applications are not popular.
 In fact, most people spend more time on their phones than PCs.
-Mobile applications provide better-personalized user experience as they make use of the already existing features such as the camera, microphone, GPS, accelerometer, compass.
+Mobile applications provide a better-personalized user experience as they make use of the already existing features such as the camera, microphone, GPS, accelerometer, compass.
 People install social media, booking services, and gaming applications more on their personal devices.
 If your product falls in one of these categories, you should consider having a mobile application as well along with a website.

 As with web applications or any other software product, building mobile applications too needs a well laid out plan that involves, creating clear specifications, picking the right set of tools, considering the budget and target audiences.
 Along with that here are some other tips to keep in mind while starting to build mobile applications:

 These days hybrid apps are on the rise.
 Frameworks such as React Native, Flutter, Ionic can be used to create mobile applications that can target both Android and IOS platforms.
 This saves a lot of time and money compared to native apps built using Swift and Java.
 Although frameworks like React Native can do a lot of stuff and help in creating a good mobile application, you cannot leverage many features that are platform-specific for mobiles and also if an app requires complex UI or sophisticated animations then choosing Java for Android or Swift for IOS is better.